 Spring 2019 Admission: October 1, 2018 (May 1, 2018 for non-US Residents)

-Note: Late applications may still be considered for review depending on program availability.
+Late applications may still be considered for review depending on program availability.
 Incomplete applications will not be reviewed.
 Admission decisions will be released by late March for fall applicants who apply by the deadline and October for spring applicants.

 - A recognized baccalaureate, graduate or professional degree from a regionally accredited U.S. institution or a comparable degree from an international institution.

 - For applicants with a bachelor's degree only, a minimum grade point average of B (3.0), calculated from all grades and credits after the semester where the applicant reached 60 semester hours or 90 quarter hours.

 - Non-thesis Master’s applicants may submit GMAT scores in lieu of GRE scores.